comsave/dependency-injection-config-to-parameters/README.md

 # dependancy-injection-config-to-parameters

-Injects configs as parameters into the container.
+Injects Symfony configs as parameters into the container.

 ## How to use?